(Disclosure: Some of the links below may be affiliate links)

-Everybody will agree with me that paying 1.5% of fees, or more, on each transaction abroad really sucks!
-That is not something you want to think about when you are on vacation or shopping online in other countries.
+Everybody will agree that paying 1.5% of fees, or even more, on each transaction abroad really sucks!
+Unfortunately, this generally happens when you are on vacation or shopping online in other countries.
 Thanks to N26, this should never be necessary anymore!

 N26 is a digital bank offering transfers in other currencies for free!
-Not only that, but the entire bank account is actually free!
+Not only that.
+But the entire bank account is free!
 And they are a bank!
-Your money is insured according to European laws.
-You can even withdraw money for free several times a month!
-That sounds great, right?
+European regulations will protect the money you have on N26.
+You can even withdraw cash for free several times a month!
+That sounds great!

-In this post, I am going to cover everything you need to know about N26.
-And since I have already talked about Revolut on this blog, I will compare both services which are similar but not totally equivalent!
+In this review, I cover everything you need to know about N26.
+And since I have already talked about Revolut on this blog, I will compare both services, which are similar but not equivalent!

 Stay tuned to find out how to save money on foreign exchange fees!

-N26 is a digital bank, that was founded in Germany in 2016.
-For a short period of time, it was called Number 26.
-Its headquarters are in Berlin in Germany.
+N26 is a digital bank that was founded in Germany in 2016.
+For a short period, it was called Number 26.
+Its headquarters are in Berlin, Germany.

 They first started as a simple interface in front of another bank.
 But they soon got a German Banking License.
 De facto, they are now a bank in all of Europe.
 They got a Full Banking License.
 They have the same rights as any other bank in Europe.

-Since N26 is a digital bank, you will have to access it through your phone or your computer.
+Since N26 is a digital bank, you must access it through your phone or computer.
 They do not have bank offices where you can do transactions.
-This is the main reason they are able to cut the costs down.
+It is the main reason they can cut costs down.